JAlcocerT/JAlcocerT/content/blog/dev-waitinglist.md

 > A free, modern, Astro landing page theme made with Tailwind to help kick start your next Astro project

-Recently, I have been geting many ads on social media about **people selling ebooks** via a very simple landing page:
+Recently, I have been geting many ads on social media about **people selling e-books** via a very simple landing page:

 * https://github.com/candidosales/landing-page-book-astro-tailwind